kubeflow/example-seldon/README.md

    * Create runtime prediction images and push to repo
    * Deploy individual runtime model

 **To push to your own repo the Docker images you will need to setup your docker credentials as a Kubernetes secret containing a [config.json](https://www.projectatomic.io/blog/2016/03/docker-credentials-store/).
-For convenience a [generate-docker-secret.sh](./scripts/generate-docker-secret.sh) script is provided for use with public dockerhub.**
+To do this you can find your docker home (typically ~/.docker) and run `kubectl create secret generic docker-config --from-file=config.json=${DOCKERHOME}/config.json --type=kubernetes.io/config` to (create a secret)[https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials].**

 # Serve the Models